Cone Health to begin offering COVID-19 booster shots to some on Thursday

-GREENSBORO — Cone Health will begin providing COVID-19 booster shots to immunocompromised people at 8 a.m.
-Thursday, the hospital system said in a news release.
+GREENSBORO — Cone Health is now providing COVID-19 booster shots to immunocompromised people, hospital system said in a news release.

 Providing COVID-19 booster shots to immunocompromised people follows FDA authorization and CDC recommendation that those with weakened immune system receive a third dose of the COVID-19 vaccine, according to Cone Health.